 - Low wattage slows warming times

 Users can flawlessly switch between low and high temperatures.
-Temperature outputs are consistent, as the machine performs automatic checks at 20-second intervals.
-The station even has a sleep mode that works after 10 seconds.
+Temperature outputs are consistent, as the machine performs automatic checks of the iron tip temperature and adjusts if necessary every 20-milliseconds.
+The station even has a sleep mode that works after 10 minutes of inactivity.

 - ESD safe

 - Blue-lit LED readout